processone/docs.ejabberd.im/content/tutorials/mysql.md

 ## Create ejabberd user and database

-MySQL admins should use that schema and grant right to a dedicated 'ejabberd' user (replace password with your desired password):
+MySQL admins should use this procedure and grant rights to a dedicated `ejabberd` user (replace password with your desired password):

 ~~~ bash
 echo "GRANT ALL ON ejabberd.* TO 'ejabberd'@'localhost' IDENTIFIED BY 'password';" | mysql -h localhost -u root
 ~~~

-You can then create a dedicated 'ejabberd' database (use password created earlier):
+You can then create a dedicated `ejabberd` database (use password created earlier):

 ~~~ bash
 echo "CREATE DATABASE ejabberd;" | mysql -h localhost -u ejabberd -p
 ~~~

-You should now be able to connect to 'ejabberd' database with user 'ejabberd' (use password defined on GRANT command):
+You should now be able to connect to `ejabberd` database with user `ejabberd` (use password defined on GRANT command):

 ~~~ bash
 mysql -h localhost -u ejabberd -p -D ejabberd